shimarulin/workstation/roles_/[todo]to_refactor/eog/README.md

-# ansible-role-applications
+# ansible-role-eog

-> GUI Applications
+> Eye of Gnome: An image viewing and cataloging program

 ## Requirements